bag3557/react-hooks/README.md

 It is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

+## Custom Hooks

+A custom hook is basically a JavaScript function whose name start with 'use'.</br>
+A custom hook can also call other hooks if required.

+#### Why?

+Share Logic- Alternative to HOCs and Render Props

 ## Hooks so far

 useState - state</br>